Montreal and Southern Counties Railway: Expansion

+Streetcars are greeted in front of Granby town hall for the opening of service on April 29, 1916.

 May 28, 1910, service was extended to Montreal South (now a part of Vieux-Longueuil at the foot of the Jacques-Cartier Bridge) and to the city of Longueuil (which at that time covered the Old Longueuil Heritage Site).

 In 1911 a southern branch was built from the foot of the Victoria bridge, to link St. Lambert to the Ranelagh Country Club and opened on Labour Day "to accommodate golfers."
 That branch was then continued east through Greenfield Park and Mackayville, junctioning with the GTR main line to St. Hyacinthe.
 Service to these communities started on November 1, 1912.

 In 1913 work began to electrify the Central Vermont Railway line between the GTR junction northeast of Mackayville and Marieville.
 Interurban service expanded rapidly along this existing track: